cloudsimplus/cloudsimplus/README.md

 - [cloudsim-plus-benchmarks](cloudsim-plus-benchmarks): a new module used just internally to implement micro benchmarks using the
   [Java Microbenchmark Harness framework (JMH)](http://openjdk.java.net/projects/code-tools/jmh/) to enable measuring critical methods of the
   CloudSim Plus API that have a high impact in the simulation framework performance.
-- [distribution](distribution): a module used just to build jar files for distribution of packaged CloudSim Plus binaries, documentation and source code.

 <p align="right"><a href="#top">:arrow_up:</a></p>